-What is Lift and Shift or Rehosting?
+What is Lift-and-Shift or Rehosting?

-Lift and shift involves migrating a legacy application or workload as it is, maintaining its embedded architecture while simply relocating it.
+Lift-and-shift involves migrating a legacy application or workload as it is, maintaining its embedded architecture while simply relocating it.
 No redesigning.
 No re-architecting.
 No extensive reworking.

-The lift and shift migration acts as a bridge to legacy application modernization:
+The lift-and-shift migration acts as a bridge to legacy application modernization:

-- With no changes to the application, OS or database
+- With no changes to the application, OS, or database

 - Only the underlying legacy hardware is being removed

-Imagine picking up an application, “lifting” it from on-premise servers, then “shifting” it into a modern hardware or cloud environment.
+Imagine picking up an application, “lifting” it from on-premise servers, then “shifting” it into modern hardware or the cloud environment.
 This minimal-change method is a fast, simple and less labor-intensive approach to avoid expensive and risky application migration projects.

-The following illustration of Lift and Shift migration by Stromasys will give you more clarity about this process:
+The following illustration of Lift-and-Shift migration by Stromasys will give you more clarity about this process:

 This approach, when guided by an expert team, is key to saving both time and costs for businesses.
-It is a guiding light that allows them access to advanced cloud resources without overhauling their entire IT ecosystem.
+It is a guiding light that allows them access to advanced resources without overhauling their entire IT ecosystem.

-When Should a Business Choose Lift and Shift?
+When Should a Business Choose Lift-and-Shift?

-Legacy Systems Are Threatening Your Mission-critical Applications
+Legacy Systems Are Threatening Your Mission-Critical Applications

-In this scenario, your critical applications that are essential for your business operations are facing challenges due to aging legacy hardware.
+In this scenario, your critical applications that are essential for your business operations are facing challenges due to aging hardware.
 This may be because your legacy servers are nearing failure, but rearchitecting your application isn’t possible yet, or the applications are so important to your business that you don’t want to replace or modify them.
 In such cases, the lift-and-shift migration approach can help you safely transition operations to modern hardware or the cloud while you prepare long-term plans.

 Increasing Costs of On-Premises Data Center

 Rising infrastructure and maintenance costs might be eating into your IT budget.
-Lift and shift, especially to the cloud (because of the usage-based model), can reduce these capital expenditures, allowing you to deploy your IT budget on other priority projects.
+Lift-and-shift, especially to the cloud (because of the usage-based model), can reduce these capital expenditures, allowing you to deploy your IT budget on other priority projects.

 Limited Timeframe

-If your business is under pressure to exit an on-premise data center (e.g., due to undeniable legacy risks, cost-saving initiatives, etc.) quickly, lift and shift is ideally suited as it doesn’t involve any redesigning.
+If your business is under pressure to exit an on-premise data center (e.g., due to undeniable legacy risks, cost-saving initiatives, etc.) quickly, lift-and-shift is ideally suited as it doesn’t involve any redesigning.

 Low-Risk Legacy Migration Alternative Approach